Denoising Prior Driven Deep Neural Network for Image Restoration: Denoising Prior Driven Deep Neural Network

 \subsection{The DCNN denoiser}

 Inspired by the recent advances on semantical segmentation \cite{FCN:CVPR15} and object segmentation \cite{Sharpmask}, the architecture of the denoising network is illustrated in Fig. \ref{fig:network}(b).
-Similar to the U-net \cite{UNet} and the sharpMask net \cite{Sharpmask}, the proposed network contains two parts: the feature encoding and the decoding parts.
-In the feature encoding part, there are a series of convolutional layers followed by pooling layers to reduce the spatial resolution of the feature maps.
-The pooling layer helps increase the receipt field of the neurons.
-In the feature encoding stage, all the convolutional layers are grouped into $L$ feature extraction blocks ($L=4$ in our implementation), as shown by the blue blocks in Fig. \ref{fig:network}(b).
-Each block contains four convolutional layers with ReLU nonlinearity and $3\times 3$ kernels.
-The first three layers generate $64$-channel feature maps, while the last layer doubles the number of channels followed by a pooling layer to reduce the spatial resolution of the feature maps with scaling factor $0.5$.
-In the pooling layers, the feature maps are first convoluted with $2\times 2$ kernels and then subsampled by a scaling factor of $2$ along both axes.
+Note that other more powerful denoising network can also be used in the proposed IR framework.
+Similar to the U-net \cite{UNet} and the sharpMask net \cite{Sharpmask}, the denoising network contains two parts: the feature extraction and image reconstruction parts.
+In the feature extraction part, there are a series of convolutional layers followed by downsampling layers to reduce the spatial resolution of the feature maps.
+The downsampling layer helps increasing the receipt field of the neurons.
+The convolutional layers are grouped into $L$ feature encoding blocks ($L=6$ in our implementation), as shown by the gray arrows in Fig. \ref{fig:network}(b).
+As shown in Fig. \ref{fig:network}(c), each feature encoding block contains four convolutional layers with ReLU nonlinearity and $3\times 3$ kernels, each of which generates 64-channel feature maps.
+The first four encoding blocks are followed by a downsampling layer to reduce the spatial resolution of the feature maps with scaling factor 0.5.
+In the downsampling layers, the feature maps are sub-sampled by scaling factor 2 along both axes.